-This glossary is a collection of terms and their operational definitions as they were used in a variety of Agency projects.
-You can use the filter to search and select the terms you want to see based on their place in the alphabet or the projects that they are related to.
+This glossary is a collection of terms and their operational definitions as they were used in a variety of Agency activities.
+You can use the filter to search and select the terms you want to see based on their place in the alphabet or the activities that they are related to.

-Within an educational context, physical access to educational settings (schools and classes) is important, as well as access to a range of financial, human and technical resources.
+Within an educational context, the right to enter educational settings (schools and classes) is important, as well as the ability to use financial, human and technical resources.

 Accessibility is a right to be ensured in all areas.
 These include education and the right to appropriate education and active citizenship through access to a flexible curriculum through personalised learning approaches.

-Within the i-access project accessible information is understood as information provided in formats which allow every learner to access its content ‘on an equal basis with others’ (UN, 2006, p.
+Within the i-access project, ‘accessible information’ is understood as information provided in formats which allow every learner to access its content ‘on an equal basis with others’ (United Nations, 2006, p.
 9).

 Kemmis and McTaggart (1988, p.
 5) provide the following definition of ‘action research’, which emphasises its participatory, collaborative and self-reflective nature and firmly locates it as a form of social action orientated towards improvement:

 Action research is a form of collective self-reflective enquiry undertaken by participants in social situations in order to improve the rationality and justice of their own social or educational practices, as well as their understanding of these practices and the situations in which these practices are carried out.

 The ‘action research’ model has been used for school improvement purposes.
 It is a form of professional self-study, where teachers intentionally consider their work to collect data, which they then use to make informed decisions about their practice and their learners’ learning (Campbell, 2013).

 One of the principal intentions of action/practitioner research is that teachers raise the quality of their practice by engaging in basic classroom or school-set research, addressing curriculum or other broadly pedagogical issues (Institute of Public Administration/European Commission Structural Reform Support Service, 2017).